 It is possible to clear land on your own, just as long as you know the local state laws regarding tree removal.
-Hiring land clearing professionals is sometimes a better option as it is faster, safer, and in a lot of cases the cheapest way to clear land.
+Hiring land clearing professionals is faster, safer, and in a lot of cases the cheapest way to clear land.

-If you are clearing a land full of trees, you may want to check with your local council first before starting the process.
-Determine whether you will need permission and professional expertise for the land clearing and tree removal before you proceed.
+If you are clearing land full of trees, you may want to check with your local council before starting the process.
+Determine whether you need permission and professional expertise for the land clearing and tree removal before proceeding.